kowainik/smuggler/README.md

 >
 > ― Amara Lakhous, Clash of Civilizations Over an Elevator in Piazza Vittorio

-> “It was justice,” Stannis said.
-“A good act does not wash out the bad, nor a
-> bad act the good.
-Each should have its own reward.
-You were a hero and a
-> smuggler.”
->
-> ― George R.R.
-Martin, A Clash of Kings

 Haskell Source Plugin which removes unused imports automatically.

 ## How to use